TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --time=00:20:00
 ```

-In this case, one might *expect* to get access to 16 of the lab's 32 machines, since lab machines generally donate approximately half of their resources, and 16 of the lab's machines have at least 16 **total** CPU cores.
+In this case, one might *expect* to get access to 16 of the lab's 32 machines, since lab machines generally donate approximately half of their resources, and 16 of the lab's machines have at least 16 **total** CPU cores

 In reality, though, you would only get 8 machines, because via the `gres` directive, you're also asking for machines willing to donate **at least** 32,000 megabytes (i.e. 32GB) of RAM, and not all 16 core machines have that much to give.